Joseph Kallinger: Early life

-Criminal career
+Criminal history

 Kallinger was arrested and imprisoned in 1972 when his children went to the police.
 While in jail, he had scored 82 on an IQ test and was diagnosed with paranoid schizophrenia, and state psychiatrists recommended that he be supervised with his family.
 The children later recanted their allegations.

-Two years later, one of his children, Joseph, Jr., was found dead in an abandoned construction building two weeks after Kallinger took out a large life insurance policy on his sons.
-Though Kallinger claimed that Joseph, Jr. had run away from home, the insurance company, suspecting foul play, refused to pay out the claim.
+Two years later, one of his children, Joseph Jr., was found dead in an abandoned construction building two weeks after Kallinger took out a large life insurance policy on his sons.
+Though Kallinger claimed that Joseph Jr had run away from home, the insurance company, suspecting foul play, refused to pay out the claim.

 Beginning in November 1974, Kallinger and his 12-year-old son Michael went on a crime spree spanning Philadelphia, Baltimore, and New Jersey.
 Over the next six weeks, they robbed, assaulted, and sexually abused four families, gaining entrance to each house by pretending to be salesmen.
 On January 8, 1975, they continued their spree in Leonia, New Jersey.
 Using a pistol and a knife, they overpowered and tied up the three residents.
 Then, when others entered the home, they were forced to strip and were bound with cords from lamps and other appliances.

 This culminated in the killing of 21-year-old nurse Maria Fasching, the eighth person to arrive.
 When she refused to follow Kallinger's orders he responded by stabbing her in the neck and back.
 Another of the residents, still bound, managed to get outside and cry for help.
 Neighbors saw her and called the police.
 By the time they arrived the Kallingers had fled, using the city bus as their getaway vehicle and dumping their weapons and a bloody shirt along the way.